jaeho3690/LIDC-IDRI-Preprocessing/README.md

 ```

 ## 1.Download LIDC-IDRI dataset
-First you would have to download the whole LIDC-IDRI [dataset](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI)
+First you would have to download the whole LIDC-IDRI [dataset](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI).
-When you go through the website, you will see the Data Acess section.
+On the website, you will see the Data Acess section.
 You would need to click Search button to specify the images modality.
 I clicked on CT only and downloaded total of 1010 patients.

 ## 2. Set up pylidc library